Find Trade Skills Schools

 The states with the most job growth for Executive Secretary & Executive Administrative Assistant are Maryland, Alaska, and Washington.
 Watch out if you plan on working in Maine, Connecticut, or Mississippi.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Executive Secretary & Executive Administrative Assistant
+How Much Does an Executive Secretary & Executive Administrative Assistant Make?

 The average yearly salary of an Executive Secretary & Executive Administrative Assistant ranges between $36,950 and $89,310.